captainzero93/firefox_saved_password_backup/README.md

 - The author is not responsible for any consequences resulting from the use or misuse of this tool.

 Use this tool responsibly and ethically for research on private property only.

-## License

-This project is available under a dual license:

 ## Citation